00dani/dot-dot/README.md

 When run through either of these methods, `dots` will install itself, [GNU Stow](https://www.gnu.org/software/stow/) (if not already installed globally), and my configuration for [git](https://git.00dani.me/dot/git), [vim](https://git.00dani.me/dot/vim), and [zsh](https://git.00dani.me/dot/zsh).

-Packages are installed by `dots` to `~/dotfiles` and then linked into `~` using Stow.
-I'll be adding flags for customising these paths, as well as adjusting which packages the bootstrap immediately installs.
+By default, packages are installed by `dots` to `~/dotfiles` and then linked into `~` using Stow.
+Environment variables are available for customising this behaviour.

+## Environment Variables

+* `DOTFILES` - the location to clone new packages.
+Defaults to `~/dotfiles`.
+  Don't set it to `~`, because that'll just be super confusing.
+* `DOTS_SOURCE_PREFIX` - a URL prefix that will be prepended to simple package names, like "git" and "vim".
+Defaults to `https://git.00dani.me/dot`.
+You might want to change this to point at your own Git hosting.
+* `STOW` - which GNU Stow binary to use.
+Defaults to `stow`.
+You probably don't need to change this.
+* `HOME` - the target directory for linking packages.
+Probably not a good idea to change this either.